geudde/attic-chest/pages/04.season-3/17.meeting-38/03.cause/docs.md

 When the cause has been heard ’twixt Mercurius and Mars,
 And the votes have been taken of all the bright stars,
 Then descend to your mortals, and ask their opinion
-Which of the two Godships should have the dominion.
+Which of the two godships should have the dominion.
 Let a notice be written to each Attic member,
 Whether scribe, or attendant, or absentee lumber,
 Beg their votes they will send, and to make them official